 I’m having trouble buying tickets online, can you help me?

 Of course!
-Don’t hesitate to give us a call if you are having trouble purchasing tickets online, 503-222-6000, we’re happy to take your order over the phone.
-Unlike the internet, our box office is not open 24/7, hours are 10am-2pm Monday through Friday.
-If the box office is closed, leave a message, we’ll get back to you.
-Tickets can be purchased online 24/7 up until 2pm on the Friday of performance weekend (i.e. on-line sales for Saturday and Sunday performances also stop at 2pm on Friday).
-Please note that the same service fees apply for online and phone orders.
+Don’t hesitate to give us a call at 503-222-6000.
+If you are having trouble purchasing tickets online, we’re happy to take your order over the phone.
+Unlike the internet, our box office is not open 24/7.
+Hours are 9am-5pm Monday through Friday.
+If the box office is closed, leave a message and we’ll get back to you.
+Tickets can be purchased online 24/7 up until 2pm on the weekday on or before each performance.
+Please note that service fees apply for online, phone, and in-person orders.

 Can I purchase tickets at the performance or do I need to do so in advance?

-Because our performances frequently sell out (especially Handel’s Messiah), we recommend purchasing tickets in advance, or better yet consider a subscription for best prices and seats.
-Even we were are not sold out, there can be long lines or limited seats when purchasing at the door.
-If you must purchase tickets at the door before a performance, the box office at the venue opens 90 minutes prior to curtain for regular concerts, and 60 minutes prior for Young People’s Concerts.
-For sold-out shows, queue numbers will be passed out when the box office opens, and if you are patient, we frequently have returned tickets available for sale at the last minute.
-In any case, if you are purchasing at the door, be sure to arrive early!
+Because our performances frequently sell out (especially Handel’s Messiah), we recommend that you purchase tickets in advance or, better yet, consider a subscription for best prices and seats.
+Even if we are not sold out, there can be long lines or limited seats when purchasing at the door.
+If you must purchase tickets at the door, remaining tickets for that day’s performance are for sale at the venue box office, which opens 90 minutes prior to curtain for regular concerts, and 60 minutes prior for Young People’s Concerts.
+There may be a limited quantity of returned tickets for sale at sold-out shows, and will be resold on a first-come, first-served basis!

 Do you offer discounted tickets?